Social Work Degrees, Schools, and Careers in Minnesota

 Career Opportunities for Social Workers in Minnesota

-The National Association of Social Workers says that the Department of Veterans Affairs is the largest single employer of qualified social workers in the country and the chapter in Minneapolis is currently looking for a qualified social worker to help with its addiction services and its homeless outreach program.
+According to their website the Department of Veterans Affairs is the largest single employer of qualified social workers in the country and the chapter in Minneapolis is currently looking for a qualified social worker to help with its addiction services and its homeless outreach program.
 Dakota County is looking for a social work to join its mental health assessment staff.
 There are also a number of hospitals and healthcare organizations looking for social workers such as the HealthEast Care System, Canvas Health, Fairview Health Services and Lakeview Hospital.
 The Minnesota chapter of the National Association of Social Workers has job postings on its website that are worth exploring.

 For more information about the process of becoming a social worker in Minnesota, visit our page on Minnesota social worker license requirements.

 Child, Family, and School Social Workers Salary in Minnesota

 |Mankato-North Mankato, MN||$33,700||$38,750||$44,830||$57,030||$71,770|

 |Minneapolis-St. Paul-Bloomington, MN-WI||$35,100||$48,400||$63,750||$75,110||$92,860|

 Mental Health and Substance Abuse Social Workers Salary in Minnesota

 |Minneapolis-St. Paul-Bloomington, MN-WI||$33,300||$38,030||$45,360||$60,410||$73,670|

 |St. Cloud, MN||$32,840||$36,030||$46,460||$62,530||$74,360|